Noise-Tolerant Quantum Tokens for MAC: Introduction

 In comparison, our construction is noise-tolerant and only requires simple tensor product states, which improves the practicality of our construction.
 Hence, the implementation of our $\Tmac$ scheme requires a non-perfect quantum channel capable of transmitting a BB84 state with less than a threshold percentage of error, and a quantum memory for the third party to store the BB84 token states for the duration it is granted to sign.
 Transmission of BB84 states or Wiesner money states for long distances with relatively low noise has already been demonstrated in quantum key distribution experiments~\cite{HRP+06,KLH+15}.
 Hence, the main practical challenge that remains is that of a quantum memory capable of storing BB84 states for reasonable periods of time.
 The main vectors used for transmission of quantum information are photons that are difficult to store with high fidelity, and the qubit lifespan is short even on quantum computers.
 However, for tokenized private signatures, a short-term storage may very well be enough, as the tokens are expected to be temporary by nature.

 As an application for $\Tmac$, we also show that any $\Tmac$ scheme can be used to construct a classically verifiable quantum money scheme, see \cref{sec:quantum money}.
 The verification can even be made non-interactive, at the cost of requiring temporary memory dependence.\footnote{This can be viewed as a small database that needs to be maintained for a short time frame, at the end of which the database can be deleted.} To the best of our knowledge, none of the known private quantum money schemes based on similarly simple states has non-interactive verification.
-The fact that a secure $\Tmac$ implies secure private quantum money, combined with a recent result~\cite{Aar20} that shows that unconditionally secure private quantum money schemes do not exist, implies that no $\Tmac$ scheme can be unconditionally unforgeable if the adversary is allowed to request a polynomial number of tokens (see \cref{thm: impossibility of unconditionally secure TMAC scheme.}).
+We remark that these are the same constructions used in \cite{BS16a} in the context of public tokenized signature and public quantum money.
+The fact that a secure $\Tmac$ implies secure private quantum money, combined with a recent result~\cite{Aar20} which shows that unconditionally secure private quantum money schemes do not exist, implies that no $\Tmac$ scheme can be unconditionally unforgeable if the adversary is allowed to request a polynomial number of tokens (see \cref{thm: impossibility of unconditionally secure TMAC scheme.}).
 Since the existence of post-quantum one-way functions is one of the weakest possible computational assumptions in cryptography, this shows that our construction is close to optimal in terms of the assumptions required.